Aladin147/Coda_Lite/docs/PROJECT_STATUS.md

 ## Current Version: v0.0.9 (Working toward v0.1.0)

-**Last Updated:** April 23, 2025
+**Last Updated:** April 24, 2025

 ## Overview

 Coda Lite is in active development, with most core components implemented and functional.
-We are currently working on integrating ElevenLabs TTS and planning a major architecture transformation to decouple the core logic from the UI using a WebSocket-based approach.
+We are currently working on integrating ElevenLabs TTS and implementing a major architecture transformation to decouple the core logic from the UI using a WebSocket-based approach.
+Phase 1 of the architecture transformation has been completed, providing the foundation for this decoupled system.

 ## Completed Items